SFDO-Tooling/CumulusCI/docs/org_config-reference.md

 ## org_config Object Methods

--   `has_minimum_package_version(package_identifier, version_identifier)`: True if the org has a version of the specified package that is equal to or newer than the supplied version identifier.
+-   `has_minimum_package_version(package_identifier, version_identifier)`: `true` if the org has a version of the specified package that is equal to or newer than the supplied version identifier.
     The package identifier may be either a namespace or a 033 package Id.
     The version identifier should be in "1.2.3" or "1.2.3b4" format.